zhehaowang/zhehao.me/book-notes/ecpp/it1-4-accustoming-yourself-with-cpp.md

 It's never legal to modify the return value of a function that returns a built-in type. (and when modify the return value of a function, note that it'd be done on a copy of the source inside that function)

-Semantics-wise, there is bitwise constness and logical constness.
+Semantic-wise, there is **bitwise constness** and **logical constness**.
 C++ uses bitwise constness, where a const member function is not allowed to modify any of the bits inside the object.

-Bitwise const would mean if the object's data member is a pointer, inside a const member function where the pointer looks at cannot be changed, but the content of what it points to can be.
+Bitwise `const` would mean if the object's data member is a pointer, inside a const member function where the pointer looks at cannot be changed, but the content of what it points to can be.
 For example,
 ```cpp
 class CTextBlock {
 public: